 Nominating Committee The Nominating Committee (a) recommends to the Board of Directors the candidates for election to the Board at each Annual Meeting of Stockholders of the Company, (b) recommends to the Board of Directors candidates for election by the Board to fill vacancies on the Board, (c) considers candidates submitted to the Committee by directors, officers, employees, stockholders and others and (d) performs such other functions as may be assigned by the Board.
 In identifying and evaluating nominees for director, the Nominating Committee considers candidates with a wide variety of academic backgrounds and professional and business experiences.
 After reviewing the candidates' backgrounds and qualifications, the Nominating Committee personally interviews those candidates it believes merit further consideration.
 Once it has completed this process, the Nominating Committee makes its final recommendations to the Board.
 Stockholders wishing to submit a candidate for election to the Board should submit the candidate's name and a supporting statement to the Company's Secretary at 2600 Chemed Center, 255 East Fifth Street, Cincinnati, Ohio 45202-4726.
 The Nominating Committee has no formal policy with regard to the consideration of director candidates recommended by stockholders because it believes such recommendations are sufficiently rare that they may be effectively considered on a case-by-case basis.
+The Nominating Committee considers diversity in identifying nominees.
+Its policy is to select the most appropriate candidate for election.
+Board membership should reflect diversity in its broadest sense, including persons diverse in geography, gender, experience, professions, skills and backgrounds.
+The Committee does not assign specific weights to particular criteria.
+The background and qualifications of all directors, considered as a group, should provide a significant composite mix of experience, knowledge and abilities that allow the Board to fulfill its responsibilities.
 The Nominating Committee consists of Messrs.
-Gemunder, Grace and Walsh, with Mr. Walsh serving as chairman.
+Gemunder, Grace and Walsh, with Mr. Grace serving as chairman.
 Each member of the Nominating Committee is independent as defined under the listing standards of the New York Stock Exchange.
-The Nominating Committee met once during 2008.
+The Nominating Committee met once during 2010.
 A copy of the Nominating Committee Charter is available on the Company's Web site, www.chemed.com.